How to Form an LLC in Ohio

 Do I need a registered agent for my Ohio LLC?

 Yes.
-Ohio's LLC statute requires a appointed agent with a Ohio street address.
+ORC 1706.09 requires every Ohio LLC to maintain a statutory agent, Ohio's term for a registered agent, with an Ohio address.
 It's a continuous obligation, not a one-time setup.

 Can I form an LLC in Ohio if I live in another state?